stevebrauner/stevebrauner.github.io/_portfolio/003_alien_invasion_game.md

 This game is based upon the Space Invader arcade game.

-## History of Development
+## Coding Reflections

-I coded this game following the chapters from *Python Crash Course, 2nd Edition* by Eric Matthes.
+- Originally coded this game following the chapters from *Python Crash Course, 2nd Edition* by Eric Matthes.

-I then refactored it to implement a Model, View, Controller design pattern.
+- Refactored it to implement a Model, View, Controller design pattern.
+- Refactoring proved complicated due to the mixing of model, view, and controller logic in the original implementation.

+## Source Code
-<p>See source code at the repo on <a href="https://github.com/stevebrauner/alien_invasion">GitHub</a>.</p>
+See source code at the repo on <a href="https://github.com/stevebrauner/alien_invasion">GitHub</a>.